Here are the top hidden gems in Dallas, Texas.

 Here are a few more hidden gems in Dallas to check out if you’re visiting for a longer period of time (or are a local looking for more things to do)!

-- Ruibal’s Market: a hidden wonderland for plant lovers (near Dallas Farmers Market)
+- Ruibal’s Market: a wonderland for plant lovers near The Dallas Farmers Market

 - McKinney Avenue Trolley: free transportation from Uptown to the Arts District and back